Industry standards change: End of 2-year public SSL/TLS certificates

 Add Your CSR

-We take the common name included in your CSR and add it to the Common Name field.
+We take the common name included in your CSR and add it to the Common name box.

-On the Request RapidSSL Wildcard DV Certificate page, in the Certificate Details section, use one of the options below to add your CSR.
+On the Request RapidSSL Standard DV Certificate page, in the Certificate Details section, upload your CSR to or paste it in the Add Your CSR box.

-When you add the CSR to the order form, we take the common name in the CSR and add it to the Common Name box.
+When you add the CSR to the order form, we take the common name included in the CSR and add it to the Common name box.

 To add or change the common name, manually enter the domain you want this DV certificate to secure.

 Make sure to format the common name correctly (*.example.com).

 Include both *.your-domain and your-domain in the certificate

 How long do you need to protect your site?

 To modify the validity period for the first TLS certificate in your order, under Certificate Validity, select the edit icon (pencil).
 You can select 1 year, Custom expiration date, or Custom length.